 The Workshop for Emerging Deaf and Hard of Hearing Scientists is a promising practice for building community amongst scientists who are deaf and hard of hearing and are often isolated geographically as well as within their disciplines.
 Holding an in-person meeting can help to form lasting relationships that can benefit both students and professionals.

-AccessComputing activities have been funded by the National Science Foundation as part of the Broadening Participation in Computing (BPC) program of the Directorate for Computer and Information Sciences and Engineering (CISE) (Grant #CNS-0540615, CNS-0837508, and CNS-1042260).
+AccessComputing activities have been funded by the National Science Foundation as part of the Broadening Participation in Computing (BPC) program of the Directorate for Computer and Information Sciences and Engineering (CISE) (grant #CNS-0540615, CNS-0837508, CNS-1042260, and CNS-1539179).